 4. Scythe Mugen 5 Rev.B – View On Amazon

 With so many different options available in the market, people usually miss out on amazing products like the Scythe Mugen 5 Rev B. The cooler comes with one of the quietest stock fans.

 It also is one of the most affordable coolers available in the market and in the comparison as well.
 It is however not so good for overclocking the Ryzen 9 series CPUs.

-It is only recommended for those people who cannot afford more than the Scythe cooler.
-The cooler is not aesthetic as well it looks too simple – it has a large heatsink and a single 120mm low speed fan.
+Only recommended for those people who cannot afford more than the Scythe cooler.
+The cooler is not aesthetic as well it looks too simple – it has a large heatsink and a single 120mm low-speed fan.

 These improve cooling and noise over the previous models.
 The Scythe Mugen 5 Rev.B is a pretty standard cooler one could imagine and the fin stack is densely packed with 38 fins and one top plate.

 The heat sinks are split into four vertical runs to maximize exposure to the air stream.
 The offset is most obvious in the side view.

 The other issue is that when unboxing and assembling the cooler, the clips are easy to bend so best be careful while using them.
 Its MSRP is around $48 only.

 We do not however recommend this cooler for people buying the Ryzen 3 products as compared to the Ryzen 3 stock coolers, it does not give a significant enough difference for an upgrade.

 The Noctua NH-D15S is the S model which is a ‘silent’ version of the original D15.
 It maintains the power of the CPU while also being silent under normal processor conditions.